midtown-ai/glossary/glossary/s.md

  A way to alleviate the vanishing gradient problem by having activation skip hidden layers?

  See also [S], [Residual Block], [Residual Network Model]

+# Skip Gram

+ = increases the context by using word in the middle to predict the surrounding words

+ See also [S], [Word2Vec Model]

 # Slicing Function